OmniVirt/OmniVirtAdNetwork-Unity-Example/README.md

 ![Import](https://github.com/OmniVirt/OmniVirtAdNetwork-Unity-Example/raw/master/Screenshots/importpackage3.jpg)

-Your project will now contain all necessary files to integrate OmniVirt Ad Network in your game.
+Your project will now contain all necessary files to integrate OmniVirt Unity VR ads in your game.

 ## Switch Platform